jmigual/FIB-EDA-Joc/README.md

 You can use the `-l` flag to list the available players.

+## Visualizing the game

+The `result.txt` file will contain all the simulation of the game.
+To visualize it, you can open the `viewer/viewer.html` file on a browser and load the `result.txt` file.
+This will show you the outcome of the game.

 ## Adding a player.

 To add a player, copy the `aidemo.cpp` from `src/players` and rename it with your own name (e.g. `aimyplayer.cpp`).
 Then set the value of the macro `PLAYER_NAME` to a name of a player that hasn't been defined yet and start writing your player code.